The Prospect Bay Children's Centre offers full and part time care for children from infants to 12 years old.

 Socializing with other children is the primary focus at this age.
 Educators help children to develop skills in all areas of development (physical, social, creative expression, approaches to learning, communication and literacy, cognitive and health and safety).

 Upon arriving at 9am, children meet up with our full day children to play outside.
-Here they can choose to play in our mud kitchen, with our running river, our construction area, music wall, art area, or gross motor toys.
+Here they can choose to play in our mud kitchen, with our water table, our construction area, music wall, art area, or gross motor toys.

 All teachers have access to our Sandbox app that allows us to document activities and communicate with parents.